Cherreads

 [Procesando…]

 The word flashed briefly before the receipt printed out.
-The feline handing it over with a polite nod, then moved to prepare the drinks.
+The feline handed it over with a polite nod, then moved off to prepare the drinks.

-By the time the woman picked up the slip, little Yan was already happily nibbling at her sweet bread.
+By the time the woman picked up the slip, little Jie was already happily nibbling at her sweet bread.

-The trio made their way to a small table on a corner.
-The man lifted Yan off his shoulders and onto her seat, then settled beside her while they waited for their order.
+The trio made their way to a small table in the corner.
+The man lifted Jie from his shoulders and set her in her seat before settling beside her while they waited for their order.

-The woman, seated down—rested her elbow on the table as she lifted her wrist, already trying to call again.
+The woman sat down, rested an elbow on the table and lifted her wrist, already trying to call again.

 More Chapters